Our Specialist Speech and Language Provision

 What is it?

 For short we call it the ‘Language Provision’ and it is a specialist provision within our mainstream primary school.
 It is for children who have Education Health Care Plans (EHCP) with a diagnosis of Developmental Language Disorder (DLD) previously known as SLI (Specific Language Impairment) or a diagnosis of Verbal Dyspraxia.
 Children attend full-time and get extra help, including weekly speech and language therapy.

 Who goes there?

-There are places for children from three to eleven, whose main need is specifically associated with their speech and language development.
+There are places for children from four to eleven, whose main need is specifically associated with their speech and language development; they have a diagnosis of DLD, Developmental Language Disorder.
 They come from all over Tower Hamlets and if they do not live nearby then the SEN Section may agree for transport to be provided.

 How are children referred to the Language Provision

 It is often a parent who first has a concern and gets in touch with the Speech and Language Therapy Service.
 Or, after talking with a family, it may be a health visitor, teacher, or another professional who raises a concern.
 After assessment the therapist will then contact the Education Psychology Service, if they are not already involved.
 If, after a while, the child continues to have significant difficulties, then with your agreement, the local authority will be asked to formally assess the child’s educational needs.

 Most of the children who come to Globe’s specialist provision will already have an Educational Health Care Plan.
 A few will be in the process of having their EHCPs finalised, but they will eventually be issued with an Educational Health Care Plan.
 This is a legal document, which sets out what they need and what should happen to help them do their best at school.

 Parents’ views are vital and you should expect to be involved at every stage of the assessment and review procedures.